What is DeFi? Complete Guide 2025

 • Advantages: Low fees, fast transactions, Ethereum compatibility

-• Disadvantages: More centralized, fewer protocols
+• Disadvantages: More centralised, fewer protocols

 • Key Protocols: PancakeSwap, Venus, Alpaca Finance

-• Best For: Small transactions, yield farming
+• Best For: Small transactions, liquidity mining

 Polygon (MATIC)